pe-brian/pitchoune/README.md

     - Can handle recovery (in case of error or process stopping) with the parameter "recover_from".
       Just set it to the output file path and it will use the right row for the read_stream function.

-- Current workdir for filepaths : set CURRENT_WORKDIR env variable
+- Current workdir for filepaths : set PITCHOUNE_WORKDIR env variable

 - Save to a file with human check option enabled :
     - Open the file with the default editor